Math Rabbit

-Math Rabbit is a 1986 video game that serves as a spin-off to the Reader Rabbit edutainment series.
-It was made by The Learning Company for MS-DOS and Apple II.
-A Deluxe version was released in 1993 for MS-DOS, Macintosh, and Windows 3.x.
-Then in 1997, the game was remade for Windows and Macintosh as Reader Rabbit's Math 1.
-The final remake for Windows and Macintosh in 1998 is Reader Rabbit's Math Ages 4-6, with a personalized version released in 1999.
+Math Rabbit is a spin-off of the Reader Rabbit educational video game series.
+It was published by The Learning Company in 1986 for MS-DOS and Apple II.
+A Deluxe version was released in 1993 for MS-DOS, Mac, and Windows 3.x.
+In 1997, a remake was released for Windows and Mac as Reader Rabbit's Math 1.
+The final remake for Windows and Macintosh was published in 1998 as Reader Rabbit's Math Ages 4–6, with a personalized version released in 1999.

 Gameplay

 The game takes place in a circus and teaches addition, subtraction, and counting in four different games, each of which with multiple difficulty settings.
-The game is for ages 4–7.
+The game is for ages 4–8.
 The four games are: